alakijaayo/Raindrops-Swift/README.md

 # Raindrops-Swift

-This repository is work based on a tech test provided by Deloitte System Integration.
+This repository is work based on a tech test provided.
 In it, we are expected to work on the puzzle Raindrops.
 After doing the tech test initially in Ruby and JavaScript, I proceeded to try and do it in Swift.

 ## Task